michaelkeeling/cucumber-grpc-api-assistant/README.md

 Setup

 1. Modify your Rakefile to generate the protobuf files.
 There is an example task in this project's Rakefile.
-2. Include the generated ruby protbufs.
+2. Include the generated ruby protobufs.
 This can be done by unshifting the path where the generated protobufs landed and then including the `*_services_pb` files.
 Here's an example from the tests for this project, found in `features/support/env.rb`